Are you in debt?

 If you have several debt obligations, you will be better served to look at the interest being charged on your statement for a more accurate view of your situation.

-The interest you pay should be the determining factor in which obligations get paid first.
+Instead, look at the total interest you pay as that should be the determining factor in which obligations get paid first.

 Take the following rough examples of debt obligations: